garrandall/popular-music-data/tracks/forever-lil-baby-lil-wayne.md

 So if you 'bout that life, get out that casket

-If I sell my soul, I'll take it back, I'm slime forever (Ooh, give me that) I put bust down on the whole gang, we gon' shine together (Yeah, yeah) She got Rollies on her timepiece when she step by, she be flashin' Whenever we get alone, I give her half and she get nasty
+If I sell my soul, I'll take it back, I'm slime forever (Oh, give me that) I put bust down on the whole gang, we gon' shine together (Yeah, yeah) She got Rollies on her timepiece when she step by, she be flashin' Whenever we get alone, I give her half and she get nasty